SGRDN-Data learned sparsification of graph reaction-diffusion networks: Methodology Outline for Sparse Graph Construction with Trajectory-Based Pattern Preservation and Eigenmode Approximations

+We present the \texttt{SGRDN} framework (Figure~\ref{datsapproach}) for efficient sparsification of reaction–diffusion systems on undirected graphs.
+The pipeline integrates simulation, POD-based model reduction, and an optimization problem with constraints on spectral properties, connectivity, and weight non-negativity, producing a sparse graph as the final output.

 Considering a subset of trajectories of a complex system on an undirected graph, the objective is to create an edge sparsifier (i.e. graphs with fewer edges than the original graph), and the sparse graph should produce patterns similar to the given subset of trajectories.
+The resultant sparse graph should adeptly mirror the behavioural patterns exhibited by the provided trajectory subset and also under random perturbations to the equilibrium point, {which is referred to as isodynamic behaviour}.
 This problem is posed as a constrained optimization problem where the objective function is made to include a term involving the difference between the observations from the given trajectories projected into a reduced dimension at various time points and the state vectors generated by the reduced order forward model based on the sparsified graph.
 An $\ell_1$ norm term of the weight multipliers ($\bar{\gamma}$) (Section \ref{multipliers_weight}) is also introduced as a penalty term in the objective function to induce sparsity.

 The new weight vector $\bar{w} = \textrm{diag($w$)} \bar{\gamma}$.
-We denote the perturbed Laplacian matrix $L^{'} = L + B^T D B, $ where $D = \text{diag(}\bar{w} -w )$.
+We denote the perturbed Laplacian matrix $L^{'} = L + B^T E B, $ where $E = \text{diag(}\bar{w} -w )$.
 When this perturbed Laplacian matrix has many eigenmodes similar to the eigenmodes of the original network, the resulting patterns in the new graph will be highly correlated with the patterns in the original network.
 Thus any patterns or behaviours induced in the original network will likely be present in the new graph, see \cite{cencetti_clusella_fanelli_2018}.
 Computation of eigenmodes of the Laplacian matrix can be computationally intensive, so we propose approximations to determine the eigenmodes of the Laplacian matrix under perturbations, see Section \ref{estimate_eval}.